junyoung-sim/tinyrv1/README.md

 # Five-Stage Pipelined TinyRV1 Processor

-This repository demonstrates an example implementation of a five-stage pipelined microarchitecture for TinyRV1 (a limited subset of the RISC-V ISA used in ENGRD/ECE 2300 @ Cornell University) shown below:
+This repository demonstrates an example implementation of a five-stage pipelined microarchitecture for TinyRV1 (a limited subset of RISC-V used in ENGRD/ECE 2300 @ Cornell University) shown below:

 ![Five-Stage Pipelined TinyRV1 Data Path Diagram](https://github.com/junyoung-sim/tinyrv1/blob/main/docs/Five-Stage%20Pipelined%20TinyRV1%20Datapath%20Diagram.png)

 ## RTL

-This five-stage pipelined TinyRV1 processor was implemented and tested incrementally by stage and instruction as reflected in the RTL for `ProcDpath` (Data Path) and `ProcCtrl` (Controller) where data path components and control signal tables are laid out by pipeline stage.
+This five-stage pipelined TinyRV1 processor was implemented and tested incrementally as reflected in the RTL for `ProcDpath` (Data Path) and `ProcCtrl` (Controller) where data path components and control signal tables are laid out by pipeline stage and instruction.
 Additionally, `ProcCtrl` includes a "Hazard Management" section where all RAW and control flow hazard signals are generated.

 Below is a high-level RTL view of the top-level module `Proc` that contains `ProcDpath` and `ProcCtrl`.
 Further details can be explored in the `$TINYRV1/hw` directory.
+FPGA synthesis results via Quartus can be found in `$TINYRV1/docs`.

 ![RTL Viewer (Proc)](https://github.com/junyoung-sim/tinyrv1/blob/main/docs/RTL%20Viewer%20(Proc).png)